StefaLand: An Efficient Geoscience Foundation Model That Improves Dynamic Land-Surface Predictions: Abstract

 \section{Abstract}

-Stewarding natural resources, mitigating floods, droughts, wildfires, and landslides, and meeting growing demands require models that can predict climate-driven land-surface responses and human feedback with high accuracy.
-Traditional impact models, whether process-based, statistical, or machine learning, struggle with spatial generalization due to limited observations and concept drift.
-Recently proposed vision foundation models trained on satellite imagery demand massive compute and are ill-suited for dynamic land-surface prediction.
-We introduce StefaLand, a generative spatiotemporal earth foundation model centered on landscape interactions.
-StefaLand improves predictions on four tasks and five datasets: streamflow, soil moisture, soil composition, and landslide detection compared to prior state-of-the-art.
-Results highlight its ability to generalize across diverse, data-scarce regions and support broad land-surface applications.
-The model builds on a masked autoencoder backbone that learns deep joint representations of landscape attributes, with a location-aware architecture fusing static and time-series inputs, attribute-based representations that drastically reduce compute, and residual fine-tuning adapters that enhance transfer.
-While inspired by prior methods, their alignment with geoscience and integration in one model enables robust performance on dynamic land–surface tasks.
-StefaLand can be pretrained and finetuned on academic compute yet outperforms state-of-the-art baselines and even fine-tuned vision foundation models.
-To our knowledge, this is the first geoscience land-surface foundation model that demonstrably improves dynamic land-surface interaction predictions and supports diverse downstream applications.
+Managing natural resources and mitigating risks from floods, droughts, wildfires, and landslides require models that can accurately predict climate-driven land–surface responses.
+Traditional models often struggle with spatial generalization because they are trained/calibrated on limited observations and can degrade under concept drift.
+Recently proposed vision foundation models trained on satellite imagery demand massive compute, and they are not designed for dynamic land surface prediction tasks.
+We introduce StefaLand, a generative spatiotemporal Earth representation learning model centered on learning cross-domain interactions to suppress overfitting.
+StefaLand demonstrates especially strong spatial generalization on five datasets across four important tasks: streamflow, soil moisture, soil composition and landslides, compared to previous state-of-the-art methods.
+The domain-inspired design choices include a location-aware masked autoencoder that fuses static and time-series inputs, an attribute-based rather than image-based representation that drastically reduces compute demands, and residual fine-tuning adapters that strengthen knowledge transfer across tasks.
+StefaLand can be pretrained and finetuned on commonly-available academic compute resources, yet consistently outperforms state-of-the-art supervised learning baselines, fine-tuned vision foundation models and commercially-available embeddings, highlighting the previously overlooked value of cross-domain interactions and providing assistance to data-poor regions of the world.